jgscott/STA380/exercises/README.md

 - SecurityDelay   in minutes
 - LateAircraftDelay   in minutes

 Your task is to create a figure, or set of related figures, that tell an interesting story about flights into and out of Austin.
-You can annotate the figure and briefly describe it, but strive to make it as stand-alone as possible.
-It shouldn't need many, many paragraphs to convey its meaning.
-Rather, the figure should speak for itself as far as possible.
+Provide a clear annotation/caption for each figure, but the figure should be more or less stand-alone, in that you shouldn't need many, many paragraphs to convey its meaning.
+Rather, the figure together with a concise caption should speak for itself as far as possible.

 You have broad freedom to look at any variables you'd like here -- try to find that sweet spot where you're showing genuinely interesting relationships among more than just two variables, but where the resulting figure or set of figures doesn't become overwhelming/confusing.
 (Faceting/panel plots might be especially useful here.)
 If you want to try your hand at mapping, you can find coordinates for the airport codes here: [https://github.com/datasets/airport-codes](https://github.com/datasets/airport-codes).
-Combine this with a mapping package like ggmap, and you should have lots of possibilities!
+Combine this with a mapping package like ggmap or usmap, and you should have lots of possibilities!

 ## Portfolio modeling